 When you use the templates with the more detailed petals (the pokey flowers), they don’t unwind as easily and sometimes you have to let them go entirely and help loosen them a bit.
 If you want the flowers larger but the “dot” isn’t covering enough, just cut a larger circle out of the cardstock and glue the entire flower to it.

-I kept my flowers wound pretty tight and the image above shows some measurements for you.
+I kept my rolled paper flowers wound pretty tight and the image above shows some measurements for you.
 My flowers ended up about 1 1/2 – 2 1/2 inches around.

 I hope you enjoyed the Easy Paper Flowers With Cricut.
 I’m working on a wreath that you just got a sneak peek of and you can check that out next!
-Before you go, would you be so kind as to pin your favorite image to Pinterest.
+Before you go, would you be so kind as to pin your favorite image to Pinterest?
 I’d love for you to follow me as well.
-I’ll be sharing more easy projects for you soon!
+I’ll be sharing more easy projects with you soon!